Switching from conda to pixi

 Slow speed and dependency conflicts

-Once an environment grows large (or sometimes even when it is not that large), conda can take a very long time to resolve dependencies.
-It is not uncommon to wait half an hour before conda either finds a solution or reports a conflict.
-Mamba solves things much faster, but it can still throw dependency conflicts or silently remove existing packages to work around them.
-(Nevertheless, I sincerely recommend mamba if someone does not want to completely jump ship from conda).
+Once an environment grows large (or sometimes when it is not that large), conda can take a very long time to resolve dependencies.
+I have waited half an hour before conda either found a solution or reported a conflict.
+Mamba solves things much faster, but it can still throw dependency conflicts or remove existing packages to work around them.
+(Nevertheless, I still recommend mamba if you do not want to jump ship from conda entirely.)

 A real cross-language package manager